Mehul6112/Hyperledger-Fabric-curve/README.md

        cd fabric-samples/test-network

-2. we would be running ./network.sh down command to remove any previous network containers or artifacts that still exist.
+2. We would be running ./network.sh down command to remove any previous network containers or artifacts that still exist.

        ./network.sh down